alanng10/class-lang/Docue/Article/Word/a.md

 Word "exform" has meaning that is made of tangible.

+Word "calc" has meaning that is calculate integer.

 Word "edit" has meaning that is text edit.

 Word "factor" has meaning that is refactor.